COVID-19 advice for pregnant women and new parents

 COVID-19 vaccinations for women who are pregnant, breastfeeding or planning pregnancy

-Information on COVID-19 vaccination can be found in the COVID-19 vaccination - Shared decision making guide for women who are pregnant, breastfeeding or planning pregnancy.
+- read the COVID-19 vaccination - Shared decision making guide for women who are pregnant, breastfeeding or planning pregnancy

 A free Translating and Interpreting Service (TIS National) 131 450 is also available.